 In many redesign wedding ring projects, our clients want two rings.
-If the second ring is the same width and metal, it costs $250.
+If the second ring is the same width and metal, the cost will be lower.

-In context to resetting engagement ring cost, or resetting diamond rings cost, assuming we have to make a new ring, the base cost is still $450.
+Finally: when it comes to resetting engagement ring cost or resetting diamond rings cost...assuming we have to make a new ring, the base price is still $495.